Denzeil Boadu

-Denzeil Boadu-Adjei (born 20 February 1997) is an English professional footballer who plays as a striker.
+Denzeil Boadu-Adjei (born 20 February 1997) is an English former professional footballer who played as a striker.

 Early and personal life

 Born in London, Boadu attended Central Foundation Boys' School in Islington.
 He is of Ghanaian descent.

 Career

 Boadu spent time with the youth teams of Tottenham Hotspur, Arsenal and Manchester City before joining German club Borussia Dortmund II in 2017.
+During his time with Manchester City he spent 20 months injured.

-He returned to England with Crawley Town in September 2019.
+After spending the pre-season for the 2019–20 season on trial with Reading, Boadu joined Crawley Town in September 2019.
 After four appearances he left the club by mutual consent in January 2020.
+He did not play professionally after that.

 International career

 Boadu has represented England at under-16 and under-17 level.